 Getting Ready

-To follow along with this recipe, an ansibleAnsible inventory is assumed to be already setup in place and NETCONFNetwork reachability between the Ansible controller and the Network is enabled on all Juniper Devices established.
+To follow along with this recipe, an ansible inventory is assumed to be already setup in place and Network reachability between the Ansible controller and the Network deivces is established.
 Further, the configuration that will be pushed to the devices is already generated as per outlined in the previous recipe.

 How to do it..

-Update the playbook pb_junosnapalm_net_build.yml file , and add the below highlighted tasks
+Update the playbook pb_napalm_net_build.yml file , and add the below highlighted tasks

 $ cat pb_napalm_net_build.yml ---